tmtong/moonwalker/sumomo/hardware.md

 ## Battery Pack board
 ![Battery Board Charge](./batteryboard-charge.jpg)
-Plug the micro usb to the board to charge.
+- Plug the micro usb to the board to charge.
 Disconnect everything else.
-The red light should turn off
+- The red light should be turned off
-The blue light should be turn on.
+- The blue light should be turned on.

 ![Battery Board Use](./batteryboard-use.jpg)
-To use it, you remove the micro usb.
+- To use it, you remove the micro usb.
-Plug the usb A to micro usb cable from the usb of the battery pack board to the microusb of the pi.
+- Plug the usb A to micro usb cable from the usb of the battery pack board to the microusb of the pi.